Textless Speech-to-Speech Translation on Real Data: Experimental Setup

 \subsection{Multilingual HuBERT (mHuBERT)}

 We build a single mHuBERT model for all three languages using the combination of 13.5k-hr data without applying any language-dependent weights or sampling, since the amount of data is similar between all three languages.
-A single codebook is used for all three languages, and no language ID information is required during pre-training.
-The mHuBERT model is pre-trained for three iterations following the recommendation from~\citet{hsu2021hubert} and~\citet{lakhotia2021generative}.
-Each iteration is optimized for 400k steps, and weights are randomly initialized when starting a new iteration.

-We examine features extracted from different layers of the third-iteration mHuBERT model, experiment with different $K$ for clustering and find that $K=1000$ with features from the 11-th layer of the model work the best for our experiments.
+A single codebook is used for all three languages, and no language information is required during pre-training.
+The mHuBERT model is pre-trained for three iterations following~\citet{hsu2021hubert,lakhotia2021generative}.
+In each iteration, model weights are randomly initialized and optimized for 400k steps.
+We find that $K=1000$ with features from the 11-th layer of the third-iteration mHuBERT model work the best for our experiments.